Kasi-Mahesh/AI-Based-Movement-Tracker-for-Comatose-Patients/README.md

 4.Provide alerts to doctors/nurses when movement is detected.
 5.Enable continuous monitoring with low computational load using edge devices (NVIDIA Jetson Nano GPU).

-# Tech Stack
+## Tech Stack
-1.Programming Languages: Python, C++ 2.Libraries/Frameworks: OpenPose (by CMU), CUDA, cuDNN 3.Tools: CMake, Git, Visual Studio 2022
-4.Hardware: NVIDIA Jetson nano for edge computing 5.Output Format: CSV files for movement logs
+**Programming Languages:**
+- Python – for AI model integration, data processing, and scripting
+- C++ – for performance-critical operations and OpenPose integration
+**Libraries / Frameworks:**
+- [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) – real-time human pose estimation
+- CUDA – GPU acceleration for deep learning computations
+- cuDNN – optimized GPU primitives for neural networks
+**Tools / Development Environment:**
+- CMake – for building OpenPose and managing dependencies
+- Visual Studio 2022 – IDE for C++ and Python integration
+- Git – version control
+**Hardware (Proposed / Recommended):**
+- NVIDIA Jetson Nano or similar GPU-enabled edge device – for real-time processing and low-latency inference
+**Output / Data Storage:**
+- CSV files – to log detected movements and generate records for analysis

 # How OpenPose Helps
 OpenPose plays a central role in our AI-based movement tracker by providing **real-time pose estimation**.
 It detects keypoints on the human body, including joints, fingers, toes, and facial points, which allows our system to :